 Calendering and Lamination

-Next, the rubber is formed into a sheet through a process called calendering.
-This involves passing softened rubber through a series of heated rollers to create a thin, continuous sheet.
-That’s a key step in ensuring the final product’s durability and integrity.
-The pressure rollers are crucial for creating a strong and lasting bond between the rubber and the textile fabric.
-The fabric offers tear resistance, while the rubber provides a waterproof barrier.
+The next step is to form the rubber into a sheet through calendering, which is the process of passing softened rubber through a series of heated rollers to produce a thin, continuous sheet.
+This is an important step in contributing to the final product’s durability and performance.
+The pressure rollers are key to achieving a strong and durable bond between the rubber and the textile fabric.
+The fabric contributes to tear resistance, while the rubber contributes to waterproofing.

 Vulcanization (Curing) and Finishing